mcanovaspedreno/PBWebViewController/README.md

 See the example project for more advanced usage.

+### Fork changes

+New property HTML so that you can load an offline web stored in a NSString or a file.
+URL property has priority if it is assigned.

 ### Subclassing Notes

 `PBWebViewController` can safely be subclassed to implement custom behaveour.